DaanVandenBosch/phantasmal-world/FEATURES.md

 - When a modal dialog is open, global keybindings should be disabled
 - Improve the default camera target for Crater Interior
-- Creating a new quest discards changes to previously open quest without asking user
+- Creating a new quest discards changes to the previously open quest without asking user
-- Opening a new file discards changes to previously open quest without asking user
+- Opening a new file discards changes to the previously open quest without asking user
 - Toggling "Inline args" clears the undo stack
 - Entities with rendering issues:
     - Caves 4 Button door